Canfield Township small businesses qualify for low-interest loans for cleanup

 Township Administrator Keith Rogers said township small businesses sustained enough damage in the May 28 storm and flooding to qualify for low-interest loans for cleanup.

-But for people living in those hardest-hit areas, “it doesn’t help people that were living there, if they weren’t insured,” he said during a Tuesday trustees meeting.
+But for those living in the hardest-hit areas, “it doesn’t help people that were living there, if they weren’t insured,” he said during a Tuesday trustees meeting.
 The Ohio Emergency Management Agency has not yet finished its evaluation of local storm damage assessments, which will justify monetary relief.

 The district “is trying to work with an engineer to get a comprehensive plan and to pick our ‘best’ areas to get the most bang for our buck and fix areas in the township,” Rogers said.
 “Then, hopefully we can use our local share and put it towards grants to get the most money we can to start working on these areas.”

-Rogers said he’d like to see a few more detention ponds built — one on a vacant lot near the intersection of Pebble Beach Court and Pebble Beach Drive and two others northwest of there which could help mitigate runoff from the Ohio Turnpike.
+Rogers said he’d like to see a few more detention ponds built – one on a vacant lot near Pebble Beach Court at Pebble Beach Drive and two others to help mitigate runoff from the Ohio Turnpike.

+In other business, trustees approved inspection and testing of asphalt along Aladdin Street, Alvacardo Road, Clearview Drive and Edenrock Avenue, all of which the township paved last year.

+“It has been brought to our attention there are some problems that have occurred, and these roads were recently paved,” Trustee Marie Cartwright said.
+“We don’t believe it’s the township’s responsibility.
+If we can show that it is the company that paved, then they will be held responsible for fixing those issues.”

 More like this from vindy.com